celo-org/docs/docs/cel2/whats-changed.md

 ## Precompiled contracts

-All Celo specific precompiles removed except for the transfer precompile which supports Celo [token duality](https://specs.celo.org/token_duality.html) (the native asset Celo is also an ERC20 token)
+All Celo specific precompiles removed except for the transfer precompile which supports Celo [token duality](https://specs.celo.org/token_duality.html) (the native asset CELO is also an ERC20 token)

 ## Randomness